ARM-DOE/ACT/README.rst

 .. |Build| image:: https://github.com/ARM-DOE/ACT/actions/workflows/ci.yml/badge.svg
     :target: https://github.com/ARM-DOE/ACT/actions/workflows/ci.yml

 The Atmospheric data Community Toolkit (ACT) is an open source Python toolkit for working with atmospheric time-series datasets of varying dimensions.
 The toolkit has functions for every part of the scientific process; discovery, IO, quality control, corrections, retrievals, visualization, and analysis.
 It is a community platform for sharing code with the goal of reducing duplication of effort and better connecting the science community with programs such as the `Atmospheric Radiation Measurement (ARM) User Facility <http://www.arm.gov>`_.
-Overarching development goals will be updated on a regular basis as part of the `Roadmap <https://github.com/AdamTheisen/ACT/blob/master/guides/ACT_Roadmap_2.pdf>`_  .
+Overarching development goals will be updated on a regular basis as part of the `Roadmap <https://github.com/ARM-DOE/ACT/blob/main/guides/ACT_Roadmap_3.pdf>`_  .

 |act|

 .. |act| image:: ./docs/source/act_plots.png

-Please report any issues or feature requests by sumitting an `Issue <https://github.com/ARM-DOE/ACT/issues>`_.
+Please report any issues or feature requests by submitting an `Issue <https://github.com/ARM-DOE/ACT/issues>`_.
 Additionally, our `discussions boards <https://github.com/ARM-DOE/ACT/discussions>`_ are open for ideas, general discussions or questions, and show and tell!

 ACT's Third Roadmap
 ~~~~~~~~~~~~~~~~~~~

-To meet the needs of the community and stakeholders, ACT will be creating a new roadmap.
+To meet the needs of the community and stakeholders, the ACT developers have created a new roadmap.
 This roadmap will continue a plan forward on features to improve on and to add in newer ACT
 versions.
-A part of this new roadmap is a survey from the community that will provide feedback
-for the developers on priorities for newer ACT versions.
-If time permitting, and you are a user of ACT
-or are considering to use ACT the survey can be found here: `ACT Roadmap Survey <https://docs.google.com/forms/d/e/1FAIpQLScLQBH9ROP0sKMr_DvUnLKGT-K8pzc1b3zg21QqppNT_gTa2Q/viewform?usp=sf_link>`_
-The feedback would be much appreciated.
+For more on ACT's third roadmap and the priorities the developers will be focusing
+on, please see `Third Roadmap <https://github.com/ARM-DOE/ACT/blob/main/guides/ACT_Roadmap_3.pdf>`_  .

 Important Links
 ~~~~~~~~~~~~~~~